 “Why?”
 Munjid faltered.
 His own voice held a hollow reverberation, suddenly strange in his ears.
 “Why should I listen to a… a dust dervish?”

 “Master?”
 Staba’s tone implied he thought Munjid mad, and it might very well be so, for who speaks to echoes?
-In his defense, Munjid mused, the bridge does not often speak back.
+In his defense, Munjid mused, the echo does not often speak back.

 “Where have you come from?”
 Munjid asked.